-We are constantly looking for motivated PhD and Postdoc candidates with a background in physics, engineering, or quantitative biology, who have a keen interest to use state-of-the-art microscopy, modeling, and genetics to decipher the regulation of bacterial physiology.
+We are looking for a Postdoc candidate with a background in physics/engineering and experience in quantitative microscopy, who has a keen interest to decipher the physical cues underlying bacterial cell shape.

 Funding is guaranteed through an ERC starting grant.
-However, candidates are also expected to apply to postdoctoral fellowship programs.
+However, candidates are also encouraged to apply for postdoctoral fellowship programs.